 The key is not to use the HSP trait as the reason for all your client’s ailments, but to understand their susceptibility and take into consideration the delicate interaction between this trait, their environment, and whatever issues they are facing.

 Thus, when you take high sensitivity into account with your most ‘complex’ clients, you may need to reexamine your client’s experiences or stressors that may seem ‘minor’ to you or the client, but can actually have significant impact on an HSP’s psyche and physical health.
 From there you may uncover some of the blocks to the client’s recovery and healing.

 4) Awareness of a Client’s Sensitivity Can Improve Treatment Outcomes.

 If you are not savvy about the HSP trait, you and your client may become increasingly frustrated with lack of ‘progress’, because you may be continually focusing on trying to change your client’s temperament or not taking the role of their finely-turned nervous system into account.

-You will never find a cocktail of medication that will prevent them processing deeply or being highly sensitive.
-You will never be able to ‘treat’ an HSP until they are no longer moved by others suffering, but they can learn boundaries.
+You will never find a cocktail of medication that will prevent HSPs from processing deeply or being highly sensitive.
+You will never be able to ‘treat’ an HSP until they are no longer moved by others suffering.
 An HSP will never become ‘cured’ from picking up on subtle stimuli in their surroundings, but they can learn skills to manage overwhelm.

-HSPs are definitely susceptible to mental health and physical ailments that require specific treatment, but helping professionals must take into account an HSP’s basic temperament.
-It is possible for HSPs to learn skills so they do not become highly disregulated or overwhelmed but it is unlikely that their will lose their propensity for emotional intensity and deep processing of the world.
+HSPs are susceptible to mental health and physical ailments that require specific treatment, but helping professionals must take into account an HSP’s basic temperament.
+It is possible for HSPs to learn skills so they do not become highly disregulated or overwhelmed, yet it is unlikely that their will lose their propensity for emotional intensity and deep processing of the world.

 5) Talking About the HSP Trait May Improve Your Relationship With Your Client